rengokantai/ntaws/EC2/README.md

 ####Amazon EBS Volumes
 ######Benefits of Using EBS Volumes
+- Data persistence
-- An EBS volume is off-instance storage that can persist independently from the life of an instance.
+An EBS volume is off-instance storage that can persist independently from the life of an instance.
 You continue to pay for the volume usage as long as the data persists.
+- Data encryption
+Amazon EBS encryption uses 256-bit Advanced Encryption Standard algorithms (AES-256) and an Amazon-managed key infrastructure.
+Amazon EBS encryption uses AWS Key Management Service (AWS KMS) master keys when creating encrypted volumes and any snapshots created from your encrypted volumes.

--
+- snapshots

+#####Amazon EBS Volume Types